alexharri/website/posts/webgl-gradients.md

 <Image src="~/alpha-compositing.svg" plain />

-In calculating our color and alpha values, we produced three assets:
+In calculating our two color values and an alpha value, we produced three assets:

  * For each pixel, we calculated both a foreground color and a background color.
 Together, those pixels form two images -- our foreground and background gradients.
  * The alpha values we calculated for each pixel constitute our alpha mask.
-Each pixel in an alpha mask has a value from $0$ to $1$ that denotes how transparent or opaque that pixel is.
+Each pixel in an alpha mask has a value from $0$ to $1$, denoting how transparent or opaque that pixel is.

-Using alpha compositing, we then combined those three assets into a final image.
+We then combined those three assets into a final image using the <Gl method>mix</Gl> function.

-I like to think of the alpha compositing we performed as two separate steps: First we applied the alpha mask to our foreground image.
+Even though the compositing was done with a single <Gl method>mix</Gl> invocation, I like to think of this as two operations.
+First, we applied the alpha mask to our foreground image.

 <Image src="~/alpha-compositing-alpha-mask.svg" plain />

-We then layered the masked foreground onto the background, giving us our final image:
+Secondly, we layered the masked foreground onto the background, giving us our final image:

 <Image src="~/alpha-compositing-final.svg" plain />